dailybruin/the-stack/_posts/2024-05-24-meal-plans.md

 key_takeaways:
   - The most expensive meal plan by cost per meal for 2022-2023 was 11P, at $14.32 per swipe.
   - Nearly 6,000 students opted for 14P in 2023-2024, making it the most popular meal plan.
-  - Nearly 6,000 students opted for 14P in 2023-2024, making it the most popular meal plan.
-Based on leftover meals from 2022-2023, students with the premier meal plans wasted over $400 on average due to uneaten meals.
+  - Based on leftover meals from 2022-2023, students with the premier meal plans wasted over $400 on average due to uneaten meals.

 featured_image:
   url: meal-plans/bplate-bright copy.jpg